neha-kay/Kiko-plus/_posts/2017-07-06-bus-booking-optimization-guide.md

 | 5 roundtrip tickets   | 20% off next ticket   | Buy 1 get 1 free for a friend   |
 | 8 roundtrip tickets   | Free trip anywhere   |    |

-###### Boltbus Rewards
-Take 8 trips, get 1 free =)

-### 4. Snag overnight trips if you can

-Since you’ll be asleep a majority of the time you won’t even realize how much time you’ve been on the bus.
-Plus, you avoid paying for a hotel for that night ;)

 __Continue to Part 2, *How to Score $1 Bus Tickets*, of the 3-part Bus Booking Optimization Guide [here](https://neha-kay.github.io/2017-07-06/how-to-score-1-bus-tickets/).__